-- C. 29 Signs and advertisements Signs have a clear visible effect on the character of the area, including its linguistic character.
+- Signs and advertisements Signs have a clear visible effect on the character of the area, C30 including its linguistic character.
 They also provide an opportunity to promote the area's unique culture, which is significant in terms of the identity of different communities and the tourism industry.
 In the case of signs and advertisements that are subject to planning control, criterion 5 of Policy PS 1 promotes the provision of bilingual signage in public places that are part of the development.
 The Authorities recognise that some organisations and companies have strong brands and images already in use outside of Wales.
 If that brand and/or logo is one that depends on words (rather than an image) and it is not part of the identity of the organisation or company, the Authorities are keen to discuss the possibility of adjusting the brand to reflect its location in the Plan area.
 All organisations and companies will be able to ensure that all other signs and advertisements are bilingual.
-The Welsh language Commissioner's Office has published a "Guide to bilingual design", which contains references to the design of bilingual signs (see Appendix 3). - C.30 Place names criterion 6 of Policy PS 1 encourages developers to use Welsh place names for developments, new house and street names in order to strengthen the linguistic character of communities.
-Both Councils encourage developers to retain old Welsh place names.
+In circumstances where the signs/ advertisements (which could be, e.g. on an awning, window, door) it is an expectation within the Plan area for the wording on the signs/ advertisements to be bilingual, in Welsh and English.
+The Welsh language Commissioner's Office has published a "Guide to bilingual design", which contains references to the design of bilingual signs (see Appendix 3). - C31 Place names criterion 5 of Policy PS 1 encourages developers to use Welsh place names for developments, new house and street names in order to strengthen the linguistic character of communities.
+Both Councils encourage developers to retain old Welsh place names Gwynedd Council's requirements and Anglesey Council's requirements.
 Using a new name that derives from historical, geographical or local links to the area would be a good idea.
-If the existing name is an original one or has been the name of the property for a number of years, particularly if it is a Welsh one, the Council will ask the applicant for the new name to reconsider, even if the proposed new name is a Welsh one.
+If the existing name is an original one or has been the name of the property for a number of years, particularly if it is a Welsh one, the Council will ask the applicant to reconsider the new name, even if the proposed new name is a Welsh one.
 However, the final decision lies with the owner.
 The Welsh language Commissioner's Office has published "Guidance to standardise Welsh place names" (see Appendix 3).